Knowledge Hub

 As such, with the right preparation and a ‘technical opinion’ from the relevant national patent office, a utility model can be just as strong as a patent.

-As mentioned above, a key point to note is that the term of protection for utility models is shorter than for patents.
-The relevant term varies depending on the country in which protection is being sought, but typically protection is available for between 6 and 15 years (without the option to extend or renew), whereas patent protection lasts for 20 years in most countries.
+A key point to note is that the term of protection for utility models is shorter than for patents.
+The relevant term varies depending on the country in which protection is being sought, but typically protection is available for between 6 and 15 years, whereas patent protection lasts for 20 years in most countries.
+Once this term has expired, neither a patent nor a utility model can be extended further.

 Can I apply for both a utility model and a patent?

-Typically, obtaining both patent and utility model protection in respect of the same invention is not possible.
+Obtaining both patent and utility model protection for the same invention is not possible.
 In most countries, if patent and utility model applications are filed in respect of the same invention by the same applicant, either the earlier application prevails, or the applicant may choose between the two forms of protection.

 Once the patent is granted, the utility model can either be abandoned or the claims amended to better complement the claims of the patent.